JChakravorthy/kinesis-analytics-data-generator/README.md

 moving 10 second window.
 The SQL you create  is a little unusual in that you have to define two so-called in-application streams, a
 STREAM (analagous to a database table) and a PUMP which is analagous to a continuous INSERT statement into the STREAM.
 The windowing function is also a little unusual but basically allows you to do sliding or tumbling windows based on rowcounts and time intervals.

-One final thing of note is that its possible for a KA application to import a file as reference data.
-For example you could create a CSV file in an S3 bucket that mapped the sensorId in the schema definition to an actual physical location and join the sreamimg data on the refernce data to bring out the location corresponding to the sensorId.
+One final thing of note is that its possible for a KA application to aslo import a file as reference data.
+For example you could create a CSV file in an S3 bucket that mapped the sensorId in the schema definition to an actual physical location and inner join the streamimg data on the reference data to bring out the location corresponding to the sensorId.
 For example:

+sensorId,Location
 1, New York
 2, London,
 3, Hong Kong
 4, Singapore
 5, Edinburgh

-As a quick recap, to use Kiensis Analtyics and the data generator you need the following:
+To quickly recap, to use Kiensis Analtyics and the data generator you need to do the following:

 1) Create a Kinesis FireHose to send your data into
 2) Create a cognito user